OfficeDev/Word-Add-in-JavaScript-AddPopulateBindings/README.md

 - Use the **setSelectedDataAsync** method with the **ooxml** coercion type to add a rich text content control.
 - Use the **addFromNamedItemAsync** method to bind to the control.
-- Use the **setDataAsync** method with coercion type **ooxml** to populate the binding.
+- Use the **setDataAsync** method with the **ooxml** coercion type to populate the binding.

 The add-in initializes in a blank Word document.
 The following screenshot shows the initial view of the task pane add-in.

    ![The initial view of the add-in with its three buttons](/images/Word_PopulateBindings_1.png)

 Bindings can greatly expand the options for Word add-ins.
-Use bindings to add content at a specified location in the document, not just only at the user's active selection point.
+Use bindings to add content at a specified location in the document, not just at the user's active selection point.
  In Word add-ins, rich text controls are the only type of content control you can bind to.
 Note that the control placeholder content must include at least one complete paragraph in order to enable you to populate the binding with multi-paragraph content.
-See the file ContentControl.xml in the Snippets_BindAndPopulate folder in this solution to see how to structure your content control for successful binding.
+The file ContentControl.xml in the Snippets_BindAndPopulate folder in this solution shows how to structure your content control for successful binding.
 To learn more about working with bindings in Word add-ins, see [Creating Better Word Add-ins with Office Open XML](http://msdn.microsoft.com/library/office/apps/dn423225.aspx).

 <a name="build"></a>